kshaffer/kshaffer.github.io/research/index.markdown

 wordpress_id: 64
 ---

+See my [CV](/curriculum-vitae/) for links to published scholarly articles.

 [Dissertation](dissertation/) – "'Neither Tonal nor Atonal'?: Harmony and Harmonic Syntax in György Ligeti's Late Triadic Works" (Ph.D. dissertation, Yale University, 2011)

 [Conference presentations](conference-presentations/) – text and/or slides from presentations at regional, national, and international music conferences